As Christians we believe...

-Soul Competency—We believe that each person is responsible for her/his own relationship with God.
+We believe that each person is responsible for his/her own relationship with God.
 Life with God is not something that someone else can do for you.
 We believe God gave us free will to choose or not to choose to be in relationship with God.

-Autonomy of the Local Church—Each Baptist congregation is meant to be a community of like-minded believers who are autonomous in governance and affiliations.
-We voluntarily choose what groups we will associate and minister alongside.
-At KBC, we associate primarily with Cooperative Baptist Fellowship and CBF Heartland.
+We believe each Baptist church is meant to be a community of believers who are autonomous in governance and affiliations.
+We voluntarily choose what groups we partner with and minister alongside.
+At KBC, we partner primarily with The Cooperative Baptist Fellowship and CBF Heartland.

 Priesthood of the Believer

 We believe that through the death, burial, and resurrection of Jesus each person has been given direct access to God.
 No person needs an arbitrator to fellowship with God, understand Scripture, or engage in ministry.